Kate Chastain Is Leaving Bravo's Chat Room - E! Online

 It was original ordered for six episodes last fall but has gone on to air 30 episodes and will hit the 42-episode mark once the upcoming 13 episodes air.

-Bravo's Chat Room airs Sundays and Monday nights on Bravo.
+Bravo's Chat Room airs Sunday nights on Bravo.

 (E! and Bravo are both part of the NBCUniversal)